ncatlab/nlab-content/pages/1/6/7/0/20761/content.md

 * [[S. L. Woronowicz]], _Quantum exponential function_, Reviews in Mathematical Physics __12__:06,  873-920 (2000) [doi](https://doi.org/10.1142/S0129055X00000344)

-The role of quantum torus is here quite clear; later treatments of more general quantum [[dilogarithm]]s influenced by Kontsevich-Soibelman work on [[wall crossing]] and related Goncharov's cluster varieties quantization also witness the appearance of the simialr quantum torus.
+The role of quantum torus is here quite clear; later treatments of more general quantum [[dilogarithm]]s influenced by Kontsevich-Soibelman work on [[wall crossing]] and related Goncharov's cluster varieties quantization also witness the appearance of the similar quantum torus.